muhamadluthfiam/number-to-rupee/README.md

 # Number two Rupee

-Number two Rupee is javascript libary for convert number in indian rupee word.
+Number two Rupee is a javascript library for converting numbers in Indian rupee word.

 ## Installation